Being inclusive -

 We aim to listen and value ALL service users, their partners, their family & their supporters; to hear the diverse voices of vulnerable individuals and 'less heard' groups in our community.

 We do visit parent groups in their familiar settings.
-At present with Covid-19 restrictions we are using virtual meetings instead.
 Get in touch to arrange.

 We also make use of social media to hear your views.
 Help us to connect with your group or community via our social media channels.